Discharge Instructions Needle Biopsy: Lung

 You may be sleepy after the biopsy if you received medicine to help you relax (sedation).
 You should not drive until the next day or as instructed by your healthcare provider.

-You should not do heavy lifting, a lot of stair climbing, or take part in sports the day of your biopsy.
+You should not do heavy lifting, a lot of stair climbing, vigorous exercise, or take part in sports the day of your biopsy.
 You can get back to your regular activities as instructed by your healthcare provider.